 An XML schema (XSD) is a description of a type of XML document, typically expressed in terms of constraints on the structure and content of documents of that type, above and beyond the basic syntactical constraints imposed by XML itself.

-- The Sector schema is the “candidate” schema where the sector messages are added in order to use the existing global elements of TAF data catalogue. .
+- The Sector XSD Schema is the “candidate” schema where the sector messages are added in order to use the existing global elements of TAF data catalogue.
 The sector messages are outside of the official TAF data catalogue and they are owned, used and maintained by the rail sector.
 All versions of the TAF/TAP TSI sector schema starting from version 2.1.2 are available here.